johnrigler/kloctal/README.md

      | \-------- look at the last 4 digits
      \---------- method 1 (other methods use sets of hashes as well as kloctal)
 </pre>

+Even without any software, it is possible to decipher the meaning of this message from a simple web explorer.
+This greatly enhances anyone's ability to engage with this system.

+<a href=https://explorer.zcha.in/accounts/t1bhnasipQLVBE4errZP6HQEAvVpiBfp7e5> Example embedded in code.</a>